Introduction

 History and Physical

 History is often challenging to acquire in an intentional self-harm attempt or substance abuse scenario, and a physical exam can often be normal early in the course.
 Many patients may be embarrassed or may not want to admit to their actions.
-It is also common for patients to underestimate the magnitude and severity of their ingestion.
-Accidental ingestions, however, are often self-reported or witnessed.
+Commonly, patients underestimate the magnitude and severity of their ingestion.
+Accidental ingestions are often self-reported or witnessed.
 Many times, there is a diagnostic dilemma, and it is up to the clinician to consider toxic alcohol exposure as an etiology for a finding, such as metabolic acidosis with an elevated anion gap or, in this case, potentially with renal injury.[1]

 Evaluation

 A patient who has ingested ethylene glycol presents somewhere along the spectrum of asymptomatic with an increased osmolar gap to very ill with end-organ toxicity and anion gap metabolic acidosis.
-The evaluation of the ethylene glycol intoxicated patient should follow a diagnostic approach that utilizes historical and objective data.
-An electrocardiogram, basic metabolic panel, and acetaminophen concentration should be obtained on all toxicology patients with suspected self-harm attempts.
+Evaluating a patient intoxicated with ethylene glycol should follow a diagnostic approach using historical and objective data.
+An electrocardiogram, basic metabolic panel, and acetaminophen concentration should be obtained on all patients with toxicology with suspected self-harm attempts.
 Additional tests to be considered when self-harm is a concern are a complete blood count, transaminases, lipase, pregnancy status, serum or urine ketones, lactate, ethanol, and salicylate concentrations.
 In the case of toxic alcohols, salicylate toxicity is very important to rule out, especially when evaluating a patient with metabolic acidosis.
 Ethanol concentration is also required in the evaluation of a patient with toxic alcohol ingestion because ethanol inhibits the metabolism of ethylene glycol.[10]

 Toxic alcohol concentrations are confirmatory and are measured by gas chromatography, which is not readily available in all healthcare facilities.
 Concentration is reported in milligrams per deciliter (mg/dL) and, since it typically peaks soon after absorption, is expected to decrease by zero-order kinetics as described above.
 The time of ingestion is also important to consider, as the toxic alcohol concentration may not reflect the level of toxicity if metabolism has already progressed.
 This is because the metabolites are primarily responsible for the toxic effects.
 In the case of ethylene glycol, an oxalic acid concentration may be assessed to correlate with end-organ toxicity resulting in nephropathy; however, its upstream precursor, glycolic acid, is the primary contributor toward acidosis.

-Many prefer to utilize the measurement of the osmolar gap for further risk stratification in the early-presenting patient.
+Many prefer to use the osmolar gap measurement for further risk stratification during the early presentation of a patient.
 An increased osmolar gap is nonspecific and indicates the presence of any osmotically active agent, such as ethanol.
 In this setting, there is an inverse relationship between the osmolar and anion gaps.
 The osmolar gap should be elevated early after ingestion of alcohol and progressively decrease as anion gap metabolic acidosis develops.
 This increased osmolality is due to the abundance of the osmotically active parent compound, and the acidosis is due to the production of its metabolites.
 When calculating the osmolar gap, it is important to include ethanol since ethanol is also osmotically active.
 The equation to measure the osmolar gap is as follows:

 The osmolar gap cannot be used to rule out the presence of toxic alcohol but may be useful as an indication to start treatment when the osmolar gap is greater than 25 mOsm/kg.
 Although, some references cite using an osmolar gap of greater than 50 mOsm/kg.
 Using the above equation, a toxic alcohol concentration can theoretically be extrapolated from the gap using methanol or ethylene glycol molar mass, 32 g/mol and 62 g/mol, respectively.
-It should be noted that a baseline osmolality gap is believed to be within a range from -9 to 19 mOsm/kg.
+A baseline osmolality gap is believed to be from -9 to 19 mOsm/kg.
 This should be considered when calculating the osmolar gap, and the true result of the calculation may be +/- 20 compared to the finding.
 Serial measurements of serum osmolality and osmolar gap calculations are not necessary or indicated in the evaluation.[1]

 When ethylene glycol toxicity is considered in a patient presenting with an anion gap metabolic acidosis, the patient should be evaluated for acute renal injury.
 In addition, when a serum ethylene glycol concentration cannot be confirmed, it is especially important to rule out salicylate toxicity.
 An osmolality gap may not be significantly elevated once the patient is acidotic, as the parent compound is already metabolized to an unknown degree.
 If presenting significantly late, the osmolar gap may be normal.
 A 12-hour observation period should not be pursued if the patient is already acidotic; however, if stable, the patient should be checked for serum or urine ketones and treated with 1 to 2 liters of isotonic, dextrose-containing intravenous fluids.
 If improvement occurs, as evidenced by improved acidosis and a decrease in the anion gap, then toxic alcohol ingestion should be considered less likely, and other etiologies should be more strongly considered.[1]

-Toxic alcohol exposure is confirmed when a serum concentration demonstrates the diagnosis.
-It should be suspected in a patient with developing metabolic acidosis with an elevated anion gap, preceded by an osmolality gap that is decreasing over time, with associated symptoms as described above.[1]
+Toxic alcohol exposure is confirmed when a serum concentration demonstrates the diagnosis; this should be suspected in a patient with developing metabolic acidosis with an elevated anion gap, preceded by an osmolality gap that is decreasing over time, with associated symptoms as described above.[1]
 Other findings that may be present in ethylene glycol toxicity may include:

 These findings are nonspecific and can be falsely positive or negative in this setting.